neicnordic/neic2017.nordforsk.org/index.md

 **Crossing boundaries &mdash; changing the world**

+Meet the people who design the infrastructure that you use every day.
+Influence the infrastructure that you will use tomorrow.

 Join 200 technical experts, researchers, and decision makers in computing and storage over four days of workshops and conference program.